zinzloun/FodHelper_BP/README.md

     "C:\Program Files\Microsoft Visual Studio\2022\Community\MSBuild\Current\Bin\Roslyn\csc.exe" Program.cs -out:FodHlp_Elv.exe

 ## Update feburary 2024
-After executing the app 3 times actually Defender warns of a malware and remove the file.
+After executing the app 3 times actually Defender warns of a malware and eventually remove it, but the shell is spawned yet.
 Recompiling the file and performing a scan with Defender yet nothing is found, so probably a behavioral blocking takes place, need to investigate deeper the matter.